obsessedquant/Better_Census_Bureau/How_to_add_data.md

 E_SNGPNT

 2. Add a layer declaration

+   1. find convert data from string to number in census_map.js
+   2. Create new variable as necessary

+3. Go to layer definition and create your layer

    // layer definition declarations

    Var house_comp = new l.layergroup():

-3. add a legend
+4. add a legend

-4.
+5. add an overlay

+   1.

 65, < 17, disabled

 Age < 17, + Age > 65 + Disabled